FREQUENTLY ASKED QUESTIONS

 Do you release seasonal or limited-edition spirits?

-What is Aquavit and what is its history in Northern Germany?
+What is Aquavit, and what is its history in Northern Germany?

 Aquavit is a traditional grain-based spirit flavored primarily with caraway, dill and the ubiquitous blend of ‘secret’ botanicals to make it unique.
 The processing is very similar to the London Dry Gin production.
 Northern Germany has been producing its own style for centuries, shaped by Hanseatic trade routes and a drinking culture built around hearty food, coastal weather, and a fondness for bold flavors.
 While Scandinavia gets most of the spotlight today, Northern German aquavit developed in parallel.
 German distillers leaned into caraway, fennel, and local herbs to create a crisp, savory profile that pairs naturally with smoked fish, rye bread, and cured meats.
 The region’s long tradition of herbal spirits, precise grain distillation, and old merchant connections helped make aquavit a fixture in North German homes, holidays, and taverns.